jmetzger/training-microservices-docker-kubernetes/microservices/basics.md

     *  **einfach zu ändern** ist
     *  oder was **komlizierter zu ändern** ist
   * Informationen die versteckt ist, können __ohne Absprache__ geändert werden.

+ ## Independant Deployability

+   * Make changes to one microservices, redeploy it, without the need of redeploying all the others